tonghuikang/codecomp/template/README.md

 - Currently I copy and paste to the respective places and run them individually.

 Algorithm templates as above

-Procedure to run test cases automatically
-- Ideally I want to run all the test cases at once with a command.
-- Bonus if it compares to the expected test cases.

 CI/CD to check correctness and runtime of algorithm templates